HVAC Service Technician Tool ListBy My Service Depot on Thursday, November 14, 2019

 The most talented technician in the world can't do anything for your company unless they have the tools required to meet your customers' needs.

-The most talented technician in the world can’t do anything for your company unless he or she has the tools required to meet your customers’ needs.
+The most talented technician in the world can’t do anything for your company unless they have the tools required to meet your customers’ needs.
 Now, that doesn’t mean that you should feel obligated to outfit your technicians with every last thing they might need to complete a job; if they don’t even have a basic set of tools to start with, that’s a good sign that they’re not as committed to the craft as they might claim.
-That said, there are a few particularly expensive or specialized items that owners of HVAC businesses should provide for their employees in order to ensure that they remain completely prepared for whatever the day might throw at them.
+That said, there are a few particularly expensive or specialized items that owners of HVAC businesses should provide for their employees in order to ensure that they remain completely prepared for whatever the day throws at them.

 - Reciprocating Saw Blades

 - Vacuum Pump

 - Pipe Wrenches and Pliers